eclipse-score/process_description/process/folder_templates/features/feature_name/safety_planning/index.rst

     - Create and link the issues to plan the work products (according to :need:`gd_guidl__saf_plan_definitions`)
     - Fill the work producs links and add their status (also possible below) to create the safety package (according to :need:`gd_guidl__saf_package`)

 Feature Requirements Status
 ---------------------------

 .. needtable::
+   :filter: "feature_name" in docname and "requirements" in docname and docname is not None
    :style: table
    :types: feat_req
    :tags: feature_name